EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 - **Backend API:** Provides backend services for the web portal, interacting with the database.
 - **Pipeline Engine:** Manages and orchestrates pipeline execution, submitting CWL workflows to runners like Calrissian.
 - **CWL Runner (Calrissian):** Executes workflow steps in Kubernetes containers.
-- **OpenSearch & Dashboards (Optional):** Stores, visualises, and analyses pipeline execution results.
+- **Grafana Dashboards (Optional):** Provides dashboard visualisation where enabled by the deployment values.
+- **SonarQube (Optional):** Provides code quality analysis using a separate SonarQube deployment and PostgreSQL database.

 ---